-The space that once housed Italian restaurant, Romulus & Remus, has been transformed into a funky brewpub complete with comfy booths, a ping pong table, and the addition of several taps for pouring their own beers.
+The space that once housed Italian restaurant, Romulus & Remus, has been transformed into a funky brewpub complete with comfy booths and several taps for pouring their own beers.

 The venue is a collaboration between Renton Carlyle-Taylor (one of the talented team of people behind not only Romulus but also Milton Wine Shop, and The Alps and The Moon wine bars) and hospitality veterans, Neil Mills and Phil Gijsbers.
 Neil opened his first business at 23 and formerly worked for Spark Breweries and Distilleries, who created the energy-efficient brewing technology they use at Burnley Brewing.
 Phil, on the other hand, has businesses across the globe, with his local portfolio alone including Small Print Pizza Bar, Hard Pressed Coffee and These Days Coffee Roasting.

 Alongside Head Brewer, Michael Stanzel, the first Australian with a German Brewer and Maltster apprenticeship, the team produces beer in line with their motto of ‘Forward drinking’, i.e. “with thoughtful ingredients and progressive collaborations”.
 They’re currently pouring eight of their own beers, including an ESB (Extra Special Burnley) and a Coffee Brown Ale with Lactose.

 There’s also an extensive wine list with tipples of the same calibre as those served at The Alps and The Moon – just in case none of their brews are quite what you’re after.